amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene III:

-men in their late 20s displaying idiotic behavior, competing with each other
+men in their late 20s displaying idiotic behavior, competing with each other.